Considering a SPAC? This 3-Step Stress Test Can Tell If You’re Ready

 • Have you accounted and vetted for all relevant assumptions?

-• Are there new economic, geopolitical, industry, or even local factors that could impact your future financial results?
+• Are there new economic, geopolitical, industrial, or even local factors that could impact your future financial results?
 Have they been fully accounted for, especially in light of all the pandemic-adjusted forecasts?

 3. Build It and It Will Last: Do You Have an Effective Corporate Governance Structure?